 Rights of users

-Only a user who has write rights on the FTP server can send files to an FTP server.
-In most cases, no write rights are granted to the "anonymous" users.
+Only a user who has read rights on the FTP server can retrieve the files found on an FTP server.
+In most cases, the read rights are granted to the "anonymous" users.

 Relative and absolute path

 The notions of relative path and absolute path are very important in an FTP application.

 - A path starting with a slash is considered as being an absolute path: it is the path in relation to the root of the FTP server (parameter specific to the server).

 - A path not starting with a slash is considered as being a relative path, which means a path given in relation to the current directory.
 This current directory can be returned or modified by FTPCurrentDir.

 When connecting to an FTP site, the initial directory (the "home directory" of the user) is not necessarily found at the root of the FTP server.
 Therefore, we recommend that you use relative paths.

 AS/400 FTP server

 The FTPGetFile function does not work correctly if the FTP server is present on an AS/400.